1. Home

 Meet the team

 The WFSA P-PBM Steering Group oversees the strategic direction of the whole WFSA P-PBM project.
 The Steering Group is co-chaired by WFSA President Prof Daniela Filipescu, and PBM expert Dr Fredy Ariza.
-WFSA President-Elect Dr Carolina Haylock Loor, and PBM expert Dr Jolene Moore are also part of the group.
+WFSA President-Elect Dr Carolina Haylock Loor, and educational expert Dr Jolene Moore are also part of the group.

 At the project’s outset, the Steering Group recruited 29 Patient Blood Management experts and proponents to form the WFSA Working Group, who are primarily responsible for writing the P-PBM course content.